ghumphr/brainuploader/docs/README.md

 - User needs to be able to edit flashcards in own decks

 ## Student
-As a student, I want to review information that I don't know yet so that I can learn it quickly.
+As a student, I want to review information I don't know so I can learn it quickly.

 ### Acceptance Criteria
 - User needs to be able to collect decks into stacks